10 Factors Affecting Handwriting

 (these suggestions deal only with the handwriting aspect of orthographic coding)

 • Teaching correct letter formations from an early age may help reduce later problems with handwriting.
 Start with the letters of your child's name.
 It is never too early to learn to form the letters correctly!
-Handwriting Heroes have a tried and tested method of helping kids master the correct formations from the beginning!
+Handwriting Heroes#Ad have a tried and tested method of helping kids master the correct formations from the beginning!

 • Just as you would encourage your child to practice kicking a ball or building a tower, show the same patience and creativity in practicing letters correctly.